 What to Buy at Aldi: Pure Maple Syrup

 So why did Aldi's syrup make our list?
 Quality.
 The lone ingredient listed for Specially Selected 100% Pure Maple Syrup: pure maple syrup.
 There's no added sugar or color.
-By contrast, the main ingredients for Aunt Jemima are corn syrup, high fructose corn syrup, water, cellulose gum and caramel color -- and it's made using genetic engineering, according to the label.
-Livesey, of LivingRichWithCoupons.com, is a fan of Aldi syrup, not only for the taste but also for the smaller bottle size.
+By contrast, the main ingredients for Aunt Jemima are corn syrup, high fructose corn syrup, water, cellulose gum and caramel color — and it's made using genetic engineering, according to the label.
+Fans like the taste and the smaller bottle size.
 Unless you're Buddy the Elf, you probably don't consume a lot.

 What to Buy at Aldi: Spices

-Aldi sells its line of Stonemill spices for 95 cents per container (down from 99 cents last year), including a 2.7-ounce container of garlic powder and a 2.12-ounce container of paprika.
-That's a significant savings over national brands.
-A 3.12-ounce container of McCormick garlic power, for example, was selling for $3.99 at Giant (that's down in price by 20 cents a year ago, but also down from last year's container size of 3.4 ounces).
+Aldi sells its line of Stonemill spices for 97 cents per container (up from 95 cents in 2021), including a 2.7-ounce container of garlic powder and a 2.12-ounce container of paprika.
+That's a significant savings over national brands, experts say, noting, however, there's a limited variety of spices at Aldi.

 What to Buy at Aldi: Wine

-- Winking Owl is Aldi's answer to the "Two Buck Chuck" wines produced by Charles Shaw that originally sold at Trader Joe's for just $2 a bottle.
-Today, Aldi's store-brand Winking Owl varieties, including chardonnay, pinot grigio, shiraz, zinfandel, merlot and cabernet sauvignon, sell for $2.89.
+House brand Winking Owl is Aldi's answer to the "Two-Buck Chuck" wines produced by Charles Shaw that originally sold at Trader Joe's for just $2 a bottle.
+Today, Aldi's store-brand Winking Owl varieties, including chardonnay, pinot grigio, shiraz, zinfandel, merlot and cabernet sauvignon, sell for $3.45 (up from $2.95 in 2021).
+This summer, Aldi was also selling Winking Owl Vineyards (Modesto, Calif.) cases of 12 bottles (all varieties) for $41.40, same as the bottle price.
 And they're not bad.
 You can watch one of the many reviews of Winking Owl wines on YouTube if you don't believe us.
+Aldi also had a few other wines on its shelves, all $10.99 or less.

-Walmart now has its own line of private label wines called Winemakers Selection and selling for about $11 per bottle.
-The brand is in approximately 1,100 Walmart stores nationwide, though we didn't find any in the wine aisle of the two Northern Virginia stores we shopped.
+Walmart now has its own line of private label wines called Winemakers Selection which sell for about $5 to $12.99 per bottle.

 What to Buy at Aldi: German Beer